gilch/hissp/docs/style_guide.rst

    mus.
    "

-   ;;; subheading
+   ;;; Subheading

-   ;; Comment about macro
+   ;; comment about macro
    (macro special1
-          ;; Comment about special2 group
+          ;; comment about special2 group
           : special2a special2b
-          special3 ; Comment about special3 line
+          special3 ; comment about special3 line
-          special4 ; Entirely separate comment about special4 line
+          special4 ; entirely separate comment about special4 line
      body1
-     ;; Comment about body2
+     ;; comment about body2
      body2                                ;Margin comment
      body3)                               ; continuation thereof,
                                           ; and more continuation on its own line.